What is it?

 - Chronic viral hepatitis or jaundice.

 - Multiple sexual partners.
 Advanced liver disease or cirrhosis.

-- Patients with alcoholic liver disease who alternate between heavy drinking and abstinence may experience ascites on a cyclical basis.
+- Patients with alcoholic liver disease alternate between heavy drinking and abstinence and may experience ascites cyclically.

 When a patient with a very long history of stable cirrhosis develops ascites, the possibility of superimposed hepatocellular carcinoma (CHS) should be considered.

-Obesity, hypercholesterolemia and diabetes mellitus type 2 are the causes of non-alcoholic steatohepatitis, which can progress to cirrhosis in a short time.
+Obesity, hypercholesterolemia, and diabetes mellitus type 2 are the causes of non-alcoholic steatohepatitis, which can progress to cirrhosis quickly.

-Patients with a history of cancer, especially gastrointestinal cancer, are at risk for malignant ascites, are related malignancies that are often painful, while cirrhotic ascites is usually painless.
+Patients with a history of cancer, especially gastrointestinal cancer, are at risk for malignant ascites, related malignancies that are often painful, while cirrhotic ascites are usually painless.

 Patients who develop ascites of established diabetes or nephrotic syndrome may have nephrotic ascites.

-Principles should be established in the treatment of ascites in patients with diet and prescription diuretics (water pills).
-Also, establish the restriction of dietary sodium intake.
-In most cases, this approach needs to be combined with the use of diuretics.
+Principles should be established in treating ascites in patients with diet and prescription diuretics (water pills).
+Also, set the restriction on dietary sodium intake.
+In most cases, this approach needs to be combined with diuretics.
 Salt restriction alone is generally not an effective way to treat ascites.